Tisha B'Av: Roman and Byzantine periods

+Medieval and early modern developments

 Over the centuries, the observance of the day had lost much of its gloom.

-The growing strictness in observing mourning customs in connection with Tisha b'Av became pronounced after late antiquity, particularly during the early modern period (15th to the 18th centuries), one of the darkest periods for Jews.
+However, a growing strictness in observing mourning customs in connection with Tisha b'Av became pronounced after late antiquity, particularly during the early modern period (15th to the 18th centuries), one of the darkest periods for Jews.

-The Andalusi refugee Maimonides wrote in the Mishneh Torah (Hilchoth Ta'anith 5:8) that the restrictions as to the eating of meat and the drinking of wine refer only to the last meal before fasting on the Eighth Day of Av if taken after noon, but before noon, anything may be eaten.
-Moses ben Jacob of Coucy wrote in the 13th century that it is the universal custom to refrain from meat and wine during the whole day preceding 9 Av in the Sefer Mitzvoth ha-Gadol (Venice ed, Laws of Tishah B'Av, 249b) Joseph Karo wrote in his 16th century Orach Hayyim, 551 that some are accustomed to abstain from meat and wine from the beginning of the week in which the Ninth Day of Av falls; and still others abstain throughout the three weeks from the Seventeenth of Tammuz.
+The Andalusi refugee Maimonides wrote in the Mishneh Torah (Hilchoth Ta'anith 5:8) in the 12th century that the restrictions as to the eating of meat and the drinking of wine refer only to the last meal before fasting on the Eighth Day of Av if taken after noon, but before noon, anything may be eaten.

 A gradual extension of prohibitions can be traced in the abstention from marrying at this season and in other signs of mourning.
-Moses ben Jacob of Coucy says that some do not use the tefillin on the morning of 9 Av, a custom that was later universally observed (it is now postponed until the afternoon).
+Moses ben Jacob of Coucy wrote in the 13th century that it is the universal custom to refrain from meat and wine during the whole day preceding 9 Av in the Sefer Mitzvoth ha-Gadol (Venice ed, Laws of Tishah B'Av, 249b).
+He also said that some do not wear tefillin on the morning of 9 Av, a custom that was later universally observed (its use is now postponed until the afternoon).

+In 1481, Meshullam of Volterra reported that Jews ascended the Mount of Olives on Tisha B'Av to mourn the destruction of the Temple.

+Joseph Karo wrote in his 16th century Orach Hayyim that some are accustomed to abstain from meat and wine from the beginning of the week in which the Ninth Day of Av falls; and still others abstain throughout the three weeks from the Seventeenth of Tammuz.

 In this manner, many customs originally designated as marks of unusual piety finally became the rule for most Jews.